Frequently Asked Questions

 Q: Will this course be a lot of work?

-A: At times it may seem like this online course is more work than a conventional "face to face" class.
-But you should consider that the national university “standard” workload is about 3 hours per week for each credit hour, whether the class is online or in-person.
+A: At times it may seem like this online course is more work than a conventional, face-to-face class.
+But you should consider that the national university “standard” workload is about 2.5 hours per week for each credit hour, whether the class is online or in-person.
 A lot of students in lecture classes do not spend that time each week, or they spend it all at once right before each exam.
 In this class, you will have to put in the time each week to complete the assignments.
+Each semester students indicate that the time estimates we have posted for each assignment are fairly accurate.

 Q: Is this course totally self-paced?

-A: No. You can work up to two weeks ahead, but you can’t postpone all the work until the end of the semester, nor can you finish it all in the first week.
+A: No. You can work up to two weeks ahead on most assignments, but you can't postpone all the work until the end of the semester, nor can you finish it all in the first week.
 The fact that you can work ahead means that you can control your own schedule.
 You can't do all the course work at once because this course relies extensively on your comments on your peers' work, so you have to stay more or less on the same pace.
-Also, as instructors, we think it is a really good habit for you to work at a steady pace all semester long (and not just for this class either).
+Also, as instructors, we think it is a really good habit for you to work at a steady pace all semester long (and we don't just mean for this class).

 Q: What is the policy on late work?

-A. No late work will be accepted, except in case of documented medical emergency.
-Email your instructor as soon as possible.
+A. No late work will be accepted, except in the case of documented medical emergency.
+Contact your instructor as soon as possible if this applies to your situation.

 Q: What is the Honor Code?